PCI SAQs: Which Self-Assessment Questionnaire Is Right for Your Business?

 Simplify your PCI DSS Self-Assessment Questionnaire

-Whether it's an SAQ D or a RoC, you’ll still need to comply with all PCI DSS requirements — which can include 300+ security controls, data encryption standards, formal policies, vulnerability scans, and an audit by a QSA.
+Whether it's an SAQ A or SAQ D, you’ll still need to comply with all PCI DSS requirements — which can include scoping your cardholder data environment, implementing hundreds of security controls and account data encryption requirements, formalizing and maintaining PCI DSS policies, conducting risk assessments, vulnerability scanning, and penetration testing.

 FAQs